Investors

 She started her career in Lippo Group in 2009 when she joined the Times Bookstore.
 In 2011 she joined PT Matahari Putra Prima Tbk’s Corporate Legal & Corporate Services, then since 2013 joined PT Multipolar Tbk’s Corporate Legal & Corporate Services.

-She is an Indonesian citizen, aged 40 years as of December 31, 2021.
+She is an Indonesian citizen, domiciled in Tangerang – Indonesia, 42 years old as of December 31, 2023.

 Appointment of Corporate Secretary